 How long is the data retained for?

-Information added to patient’s clinical records is retained in line with the Records Management Code of Practice for Health and Social Care (2016).
+Information added to patient’s clinical records is retained in line with the Records Management Code of Practice (2021).

 All other data is stored in accordance with the records retention schedule.